Libya drops ban on religion-based parties

 Political analysts have said the Muslim Brotherhood is likely to emerge as Libya’s most organized political force and an influential player in the oil-exporting state where Islamists, like all dissidents, were harshly suppressed during the 42 years of Gaddafi’s dictatorial rule.

-“Glorification of Muammar Gaddafi, his regime, ideas and his children ... is punishable by a prison sentence,” according to the text of a new law read out to reporters by an official.

-The new law threatens imprisonment of anyone who “offended the 17th February revolution, anyone who insults the Islamic religion or the state and its institutions”, the official quoted the law as saying, referring to the start of Libya’s uprising last year.

-Libya’s NTC has already indicated the country will be run in accordance with sharia, though the exact place of Islamic law in the legal system will be settled only when a new constitution is written after elections.
+Libya’s NTC has already indicated that the country will be run in accordance with sharia, though the exact place of Islamic law in the legal system will be settled only once a new constitution is written after elections.